 The trustees of the Thomas Jefferson Memorial Foundation, Inc. established the Dumas Malone Fellowship in honor of Mr. Malone's service to the University and the Foundation.
 The fellowship was initiated to support the research of outstanding, advanced graduate students with a need to investigate archives, or other repositories of information, in a foreign country or countries.

-Awards will be announced in mid-April.
-Dumas Malone funds will be available for disbursement to those receiving an award, on or after September 1, 2022 for research to be undertaken during the 2022-23 academic year.
+Awards will be announced by Friday, April 7.
+Dumas Malone funds will be available for disbursement to those receiving an award by August 1, 2023 for research to be undertaken during the 2023-24 academic year.

 Applicants must be current Ph.D. students.

 - A two-page, single-spaced description of the study to be undertaken

 - Two letters of reference from faculty, or others familiar with the project

 - A UVA transcript (unofficial transcript is satisfactory)

 - A statement of all other awards, including amounts, for which the applicant/nominee has applied during the same time period and for the same research proposal

 - A curriculum vitae (CV)